Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Abstract

 \section{Abstract}

-Propagation-based neutron phase-contrast tomography was demonstrated on an insect sample, using the ISIS pulsed spallation source. {{In our proof-of-concept low-fluence experiment}} the tomogram with Paganin-type phase-retrieval filter applied exhibited an effective net boost of $23\pm 1$ in the signal-to-noise ratio as compared to an attenuation-based tomogram, implying an effective boost in neutron brilliance of {{well}} over two orders of magnitude.
-The phase-retrieval filter applies to monochromatic as well as poly-energetic neutron beams.
+Propagation-based neutron phase-contrast tomography was demonstrated using the ISIS pulsed spallation source.
+The proof-of-concept tomogram with Paganin-type phase-retrieval filter applied exhibited an effective net boost of $23\pm 1$ in the signal-to-noise ratio as compared to an attenuation-based tomogram, implying a boost in the effective degree of neutron brilliance of over two orders of magnitude.
+This comparison is for phase retrieval versus conventional absorption with no additional collimation in place.
 Expressions are provided for the optimal phase-contrast geometry as well as conditions for the validity of the method.
-The underpinning theory is derived under the assumption of the sample being composed of a single material, but this can be generalized.
-The effective boost in brilliance may be employed to give reduced acquisition time, or may instead be used to keep exposure times fixed while improving contrast and spatial resolution.
+The underpinning theory is derived under the assumption of the sample being composed of a single material.
+The effective boost in brilliance may be employed to give reduced acquisition time, or may instead be used to keep exposure times fixed while improving the measured contrast.